Skip to main content

 The Heart’s Connection to the Endocrine System

-Your is in constant communication with your hormonal network.
+Your cardiovascular system is in constant communication with your hormonal network.
 Hormones influence blood pressure, vascular tone, inflammation, and how your heart muscle uses energy.
 The GH-IGF-1 axis plays a particularly constructive role in this dynamic.
 Growth hormone is not solely for growth in youth; in adults, it is a master hormone for maintenance and repair.

 It helps maintain the structural integrity of tissues, supports lean muscle mass, and regulates fat metabolism.
 When your body releases GH, the liver responds by producing IGF-1, which then travels to tissues throughout the body, including the heart and blood vessels, to exert its effects.
 These effects are fundamentally reparative and protective.